 If you are facing a charge of driving under the influence (DUI) in Oklahoma, you probably have a lot of questions.
 You may be wondering what the charges against you mean and what to expect going forward.
-The experienced DUI defense attorneys at the Worden Law Firm know a DUI arrest is stressful and confusing.
+The experienced DUI defense attorneys at Worden & Carbitcher know a DUI arrest is stressful and confusing.
 Contact them today to set up your free consultation.
 Below are some of the most common questions clients have about the DUI process in Oklahoma.

 What is the difference between DUI and DWI in Oklahoma?

 While some states use the terms DUI and DWI interchangeably, Oklahoma law distinguishes between the two.
 DUI stands for driving under the influence, which is similar to DUI charges in other states.
 DUI is the operating of a vehicle with a blood alcohol concentration (BAC) of .08 or more.

 DWI stands for driving while impaired.
 A less-severe offense compared to DUI, you can be found guilty if you operate a vehicle with BAC of between .051 and .079.

 What is the difference between a license suspension hearing and a criminal case?

 When you are arrested for DUI in Oklahoma, the State will technically open two parallel cases against you: one is your criminal case, and the other is a civil proceeding related to your driver's license.